ATR Technical Analysis & ATR Trade Signals

 Possible trend change signal - The higher the value of the indicator, the higher the probability of a trend change;

-Measure of trend momentum - The lower the indicator’s value, the weaker the trend movement.
+Measure of trend momentum - The lower the indicator’s value, the weaker the market trend movement.

 Technical Analysis in Stock Indices Trading